Can You Sleep On Your Right Side During Pregnancy? Some Positions Are Safer Than Others

 Everyone knows that babies rob their parents of tons of sleep once they're born, so it's a good thing they're ridiculously cute.
 It's super unfair, however, that the sleepless nights can start for moms long before their bundle of joy arrives.
 A growing bump can make it so hard to get comfy in bed, and if you do find a position that works, you still need to make sure it's safe for both mom and baby.
 So during pregnancy, can you sleep on your right side?
 It seems like it's not the worst option, but it's not quite the best, either.

-The American Pregnancy Association recommends remembering to "SOS", or, sleep on side, during pregnancy.
+Kids Health recommends sleeping on your side during pregnancy.
 Either side is OK, but sleeping on your left side is the best.
-The APA noted that rolling onto your left side as you snooze maximizes the amount of blood and nutrients that flow to your placenta, making it the best for your baby.
+They noted that rolling onto your left side as you snooze maximizes the amount of blood flow to your uterus, making it the best for your baby, and keeps the uterus off the liver.
 Sleeping on your side (either left or right) also has another surprising benefit: according to What to Expect, it can also help prevent pregnancy swelling because the position is optimal for kidney function.
 A better night's sleep, and hands, feet, and ankles that aren't twice their normal size?
 I'd call that a win-win situation.

 Your sleeping body may not always cooperate with you, however.
 If you go to bed on your side but end up sleeping on your back at some point, you don't need to panic according to Healthline.
 A little bit of back sleep won't hurt your baby, but if you do it too much it does have the potential to decrease your circulation and reduce blood flood to your little one.
 It can also lead to less dangerous but still quite unpleasant problems like back pain, digestion issues, and hemorrhoids, due to the weight of your belly putting pressure on your intestines and spine.